rp42dev/MS-4-Django-Full-Stack-Project/README.md

 - Link active change color if active links on each page.
 - Shop page has it's own navigation.
 Includes search and sorting functionatity.
 - Shop page navigation shrinks while scrolling down and extends while scroll upwards and at top position nav is fully extended.
+- Shop page include go up link for user to get to the top of the page with one click

 ## **Shop App**
 Shop page screenshot [image](project_files/images/surfaice/shop.png)